rubiii/rubiii.com/_posts/2012-07-01-cookie-refactoring.md

 end
 ```

-The method accepts a Hash of HTTP headers returned by the response and is called after every
+The method is called after every SOAP request and it receives the HTTP response headers:
-SOAP request.

 ``` ruby
 set_cookie(response.headers)